pingcap/docs/quick-start-with-tidb.md

         tiup client
         ```

-    2. Also can use the MySQL client to connect to TiDB.
+    + You can also use the MySQL client to connect to TiDB.

         {{< copyable "shell-regular" >}}